Frequently Asked Questions

 Are there any requirements or fees for joining?

-Our riichi club is and will remain free, and we supply the sets, tables, and mats for play.
+Our mahjong club is and will remain free, and we supply the sets, tables, and mats for play.
 The only thing you need to bring is patience and willingness to learn (riichi mahjong is a game with a relatively steep initial learning curve) and a good attitude!
+We do accept donations as a way to help us with purchases, fees, and in general to be able to host a better club.

 Does UMP have any rules or policies?

-For now, we are not establishing a set of formal rules — just be respectful of everyone and be a good sport.
+We have come up with a set of club rules that are listed in our Discord server.
+Simply put, please be respectful of everyone, keep the vibe positive and encouraging and be a good sport.
 The riichi community is diverse: there is a wide range of skill levels and everyone approaches the game from a different place and engages with it differently, and it is important to be accepting of that.
-We also request that you treat the club equipment (tile sets, tables) with care.
-Araiguma Battle, however, does have an established code of conduct.
+We also request that you treat the club equipment (tile sets, tables) with care and allocate playtime fairly.
+Araiguma Battle also has an established code of conduct.